samuelcg20/tp/docs/UserGuide.md

 ### Aliasing Commands — `alias`

-Creates a custom alias for a command word.
-Aliases apply for the current app session.
+Create a custom alias for any command word for your greater convenience.

 Format: `alias COMMAND_WORD ALIAS`

 - Supported `COMMAND_WORD`s: `add`, `edit`, `delete`, `clear`, `find`, `list`, `help`, `exit`, `alias`.
-- `ALIAS` must be a single word and not a built-in command word.
+- `ALIAS` must be a single word, not a built-in command word and not an existing `ALIAS`.

 Examples: